Security guidelinesEdit on GitHub

 In most cases, it prevents eavesdropping on traffic of users in local public networks like free Wi-Fi hotspots.
 Besides, it can be used to authenticate users using third-party integrations by requiring a client certificate to be trusted.

-Optionally, you can force HTTPS for the Storefront, Back Office, and Glue using the
+You can force HTTPS for the Storefront, Back Office, and Glue using the

 Session security and hijacking